llv22/pytorch-macOS-cuda/README.md

 it's best to use the same Visual Studio Version [16.8.5](https://github.com/pytorch/pytorch/blob/master/.circleci/scripts/vs_install.ps1) as Pytorch CI's.
 You can use Visual Studio Enterprise, Professional or Community though PyTorch CI uses Visual Studio BuildTools.

-If you want to build legacy python code, please refert to [Building on legacy code and CUDA](https://github.com/pytorch/pytorch/blob/master/CONTRIBUTING.md#building-on-legacy-code-and-cuda)
+If you want to build legacy python code, please refer to [Building on legacy code and CUDA](https://github.com/pytorch/pytorch/blob/master/CONTRIBUTING.md#building-on-legacy-code-and-cuda)

 Build with CPU

 It's fairly easy to build with CPU.

 Note on OpenMP: The desired OpenMP implementation is Intel OpenMP (iomp).
-In order to link against iomp, you'll need to manually download the library and set up the buliding environment by tweaking `CMAKE_INCLUDE_PATH` and `LIB`.
+In order to link against iomp, you'll need to manually download the library and set up the building environment by tweaking `CMAKE_INCLUDE_PATH` and `LIB`.
 The instruction [here](https://github.com/pytorch/pytorch/blob/master/docs/source/notes/windows.rst#building-from-source) is an example for setting up both MKL and Intel OpenMP.
-Without these configuraions for CMake, Microsoft Visual C OpenMP runtime (vcomp) will be used.
+Without these configurations for CMake, Microsoft Visual C OpenMP runtime (vcomp) will be used.

 Build with CUDA